frasertweedale/blog-fp/posts/2023-06-04-haskell-ci-use-executable.md

 :::

-Next, run `haskell-ci github path/to/package.cabal`.
+Next run `haskell-ci github path/to/package.cabal`.
 It will inspect the `.cabal` file to see what GHC versions to include in the build matrix, and write `.github/workflows/haskell-ci.yml`.
 Then commit the changes and push (or create a pull request).
 For